mwvgroup/pwv_kpno/rst_source/documentation/install.rst

 .. warning:: Reinstalling or updating the **pwv_kpno** package will erase any custom sites that you have added to the previous installation.
   Click `here <sites_and_settings.html#importing-a-new-location>`_
-  for more information and for instructions on backing up your data.
+  for instructions on backing up your data.

 Using PIP (Recommended)
 -----------------------